Flashpacking in Albania: Travel Smart and Explore More for Less

 Where to Stay as a Flashpacker in Albania

-In cities like Tirana, Gjirokastër and Shkodër, I’ve stayed in comfortable Airbnbs and guesthouses with fast Wi-Fi, private bathrooms, and balconies for around €35–40 a night.
+In places like Tirana, Gjirokastër, and Shkodër, I’ve stayed in stylish guesthouses and comfortable apartments with nice bathrooms, fast Wi-Fi, and plenty of character for around €35–40 a night.

 Eating and Drinking in Albania